DanWang1230/DanWang1230.github.io/pages/Robot/behavioral_cloning.md

 ![alt text][image1]
 ![alt text][image4]

-To augment the data sat, I also flipped images and angles, thinking that this would generalize the data set.
+To augment the data set, I also flipped images and angles, thinking that this would generalize the data set.
 For example, here is an image that has then been flipped:

 ![alt text][image1]
 ![alt text][image2]